-The original McEliece system [59] instead viewed b as the plaintext-not required to be small-and d as something chosen randomly in encryption.
-The original NTRU system [40] instead viewed d as the plaintext and b as something chosen randomly in encryption.
-A 1996 NTRU handout [41, Section 4.2] had also considered a deterministic PKE with (b, d) as the plaintext-although this handout was not put online until 2016, after deterministic NTRU PKEs had already been recommended in, e.g., [8].
+chosen randomly in encryption.
+A 1996 NTRU handout [53, Section 4.2] had also considered a deterministic PKE with (b,d) as the plaintext-although this handout was not put online until 2016, after deterministic NTRU PKEs had already been recommended in, e.g., [10].

 Linear algebra easily recovers b from bG (assuming G is public and injective), but recovering b from a noisy multiple bG + d is conjectured to be hard (for appropriate choices of parameters).
 This conjecture is often described as conjectured hardness of the "LPN", "LWE", "Ring-LPN", "Ring-LWE", "Module-LPN", or "Module-LWE" problems (again for appropriate choices of parameters), where the choice of name depends on various details of the algebraic structure containing G. These problems, in turn, are typically claimed to have been introduced in various 21st-century papers.
-However, the original McEliece [59] and NTRU [40, Section 3] papers had already analyzed the cost of various algorithms for the cases of LPN and Ring-LWE that matter for those cryptosystems, so it is wrong to credit those problems to subsequent papers.
+However, the original McEliece [76] and NTRU [52, Section 3] papers had already analyzed the cost of various algorithms for the cases of LPN and Ring-LWE that matter for those cryptosystems, so it is wrong to credit those problems to subsequent papers.
 There is some value in generalizing the problems (for example, to study other cryptosystems), but credit for the general problems has to include credit to the cases considered earlier.

-The rest of this paper ignores the possibility of recovering (b, d) purely from (G, bG+d), and instead focuses on the extra power of chosen-ciphertext attacks.
+The rest of this paper ignores the possibility of recovering (b, d) purely from (G, bG + d), and instead focuses on the extra power of chosen-ciphertext attacks.

 3.4.
 Exploiting linearity for chosen-ciphertext attacks.
-Given the linear structure of a ciphertext B = bG + d and the definition of IND-CCA2 security, the obvious attack sends a modified $B' = B + \delta = bG + d + \delta$ for some small nonzero $\delta$ .
-The attacker hopes that the decryption process successfully returns $(b, d + \delta)$ , at which point the attacker simply subtracts $\delta$ and wins.
+Given the linear structure of a ciphertext B = bG + d and the definition of IND-CCA2 security, the obvious attack sends a modified $B' = B + \delta = bG + d + \delta$ for some small nonzero δ .
+The attacker hopes that the decryption process successfully returns